 The U.S. is an outlier for health spending, but when combined with other social services, spending is similar to other countries

 While the U.S. is an outlier for health spending, its spending looks more similar to that of other countries when health spending is combined with spending on other social services (such as cash assistance and other support for the elderly, poor, unemployed, and other disadvantaged or vulnerable populations).
 This is because the U.S. spends less than other countries on non-health social services, although such programs could indirectly improve health.

 How the U.S. Compares on a Variety of Social Determinants

 Although the aging population in the U.S. explains some of the growth in health spending, compared to other wealthy countries, the U.S. has a younger average age (38 years old vs. 42 years old) and smaller percent of the population over the age of 65 (14% vs. 18% on average).

 Life expectancy at birth in the U.S is lower than comparably wealthy and sizable OECD countries.
 In 2013, the U.S. life expectancy was just under 79 years, compared to an average of just under 82 years for comparable OECD countries.
 Racial disparities may contribute to the United States’ relatively low life expectancy, but it is unclear how much or in what way.
-Despite improvement in the racial gap in life expectancy in recent years, Black Americans continue to have shorter life expectancies than Whites and Hispanics.
-Meanwhile, women in the U.S. have seen slower improvement in life expectancy than women in other countries, gaining 4 years of life expectancy at birth since 1980, compared to 6 years in comparable countries on average.
+Despite improvement in the racial gap in life expectancy in recent years, Black Americans continue to have shorter life expectancies than those who are White or Hispanic.
+Meanwhile, women in the U.S. have seen slower improvement in life expectancy than women in other countries, gaining four years of life expectancy at birth since 1980, compared to six years in comparable countries on average.